itsme2019/RTG/README.md

 ## 🛠️ Usage in Simulation Environments

 ### 1. Isaac Sim
 The generated .obj mesh can be directly imported into Isaac Sim for use in simulation.
 Set **Z-axis up** while importing the mesh file.
-You mght need to adjust the orientation and scale of the mesh file as needed.
+You might need to adjust the orientation and scale of the mesh file as needed.

 ### 2. Gazebo
 If you are using Gazebo, you may need to convert the mesh from **.ply** to **.dae (Collada)** format.